 Children's Ministry at Home

-We pray you find these resources helpful and know that we are praying for all of you as we navigate this season together.
-If you have any questions or need anything at all, feel free to contact our children's director, Crystal Rankin, at firstname.lastname@example.org.
+We pray you find these resources helpful and know that we are praying for all of you.
+If you have any questions or need anything at all, feel free to contact our children's director, Crystal Norman, at firstname.lastname@example.org

 1. Pray Together